GYLee95/Automation_Stream/README.md

-This is a repo of Automation Stream training
+This is a repo of Automation Stream training.